 Farms are a unique environment as they are often both a workplace and a home.

-The farm environment provides many positive experiences and opportunities for children, however it also contains many potential injury hazards, including machinery, vehicles (e.g. tractors and motorbikes), animals, water hazards (e.g. dams, rivers, creeks and animal drinking troughs) and poisons (e.g. pesticides).
+The farm environment provides many positive experiences and opportunities for children.
+However, they also contain many dangers and potential injury hazards including hazards, including machinery, vehicles (e.g. tractors and motorbikes), animals, water hazards (e.g. dams, rivers, creeks and animal drinking troughs) and poisons (e.g. pesticides).